-What happens in the future when it’s not you making the purchasing decisions, but instead, your AI?
+What happens in the future when it’s not you making the purchasing decisions, but instead, your AI assistant?
 (Imagine your own personal version of JARVIS from Iron Man.)

 Imagine a future when you simply say to JARVIS, “Hey, I’m low on toothpaste, buy me some.”